 - 700.8.
-Some cards refer to the number of creatures in a player's party.
-A player's party consists of up to one creature that player controls for each of the following four creature types: Cleric, Rogue, Warrior, and Wizard. - 700.8a The calculation of the number of creatures in a player's party is performed automatically by the game and results in a number between zero and four.
-Players don't declare which specific creatures they control are in their party. - 700.8b If a creature has multiple creature types for which it could be the party member, it is counted as the party member for only one of those types.
+Some cards refer to a player's party.
+A player's party consists of up to one Cleric creature that player controls, up to one Rogue creature they control, up to one Warrior creature they control, and up to one Wizard creature they control. - 700.8a If a spell, ability, or effect needs to determine the number of creatures in a player's party, the calculation of that number is performed automatically by the game and results in a number between zero and four.
+Players don't declare which specific creatures they control are in their party for such an effect. - 700.8b If a creature has multiple creature types for which it could be the party member, it is counted as the party member for only one of those types.
 If there are different ways to count such a creature that results in different numbers of creatures in a player's party, it is counted in such a way to get the highest result. - 700.8c A player has a full party if there are four creatures in that player's party.

-700.9.
+- 700.8d One card, Stick Together, instructs players to choose a party from among creatures they control.
+To do so, for each of the creature types listed in rule 700.8, each player chooses up to one creature they control of that type. - 700.9.
 Some cards refer to modified creatures.
 A creature is modified if it has one or more counters on it (see rule 122), if it is equipped (see rule 301.5), or if it is enchanted by an Aura that is controlled by that creature's controller. (see rule 303.4).
 If an ability of a permanent checks to see whether that permanent is modified, the answer is always no if that permanent isn't a currently a creature.